scanpay/woocommerce-scanpay/readme.txt

 == Changelog ==

+= 1.0.5 =
+Added new ping endpoint to remove slashes, kept support for old one.

+= 1.0.4 =
+Item fees are now considered.

+= 1.0.3 =
+Added 'woocommerce_scanpay_newurl_data' filter to allow plugins to customize payment link parameters.

+= 1.0.2 =
+No longer exits if woocommerce is disabled.

+= 1.0.0 =
+Updated version compatibility.

+= 0.12 =
+Fixed double stock reduction.

+= 0.11 =
+Now uses item line total instead of item price for Scanpay API.

+= 0.10 =
+Fixed double Scanpay order display.

+= 0.09 =
+Added MobilePay support.

-= 0.01 =
+= 0.07 =
-Initial version.
+Fixed debug log warnings.

-= 0.02 =
+= 0.06 =
-Fixes.
+Cart now emptied only after payment is complete (before it was emptied at payment redirect).
+Item stocks now reduced upon first ping rather than on redirect.

-= 0.03 =
+= 0.05 =
-Sku field now a string.
+Added Scanpay Details panel to orders that have been processed by Scanpay.

 = 0.04 =
 Autocapture option added.
 Improved error reporting.

-= 0.05 =
-Added Scanpay Details panel to orders that have been processed by Scanpay.

-= 0.06 =
-Cart now emptied only after payment is complete (before it was emptied at payment redirect).
-Item stocks now reduced upon first ping rather than on redirect.

-= 0.07 =
-Fixed debug log warnings.

-= 0.09 =
-Added MobilePay support.

-= 0.10 =
-Fixed double Scanpay order display.

-= 0.11 =
-Now uses item line total instead of item price for Scanpay API.

-= 0.12 =
-Fixed double stock reduction.

-= 1.0.0 =
-Updated version compatibility.

-= 1.0.2 =
+= 0.03 =
-No longer exits if woocommerce is disabled.
+Sku field now a string.

-= 1.0.3 =
+= 0.02 =
-Added 'woocommerce_scanpay_newurl_data' filter to allow plugins to customize payment link parameters.
+Fixes.

-= 1.0.4 =
+= 0.01 =
-Item fees are now considered.
+Initial version.